 The only way to improve upon it is to add some Pomegranate.
 Pomegranate Moscow Mule = holiday heaven.

-- A cocktail that’s perfect for the holiday!
-With it’s pop of red from the pomegranate and the warming, lightly spiced hit of the ginger beer, it fits hand in glove for the winter holidays.
+- A cocktail that’s perfect for the holidays!
+With its pop of red from the pomegranate and the warming, lightly spiced hit of the ginger beer, it fits hand in glove for the winter holidays.

 - An easy festive cocktail.
-Simple to whip up with only a few ingredients.
+It’s so simple to whip up with only a few ingredients.

-- A delicious twist on a classic cocktail.
-Moscow mules are one of the most popular cocktails and this pomegranate Moscow mule swtiches things up nicely, the pomegranate works so well with the ginger beer.
+- A delicious twist on a classic.
+Moscow Mules are one of the most popular cocktails and this pomegranate Moscow mule switches things up nicely.
+The pomegranate works so well with the ginger beer.

 How to make this Pomegranate Moscow Mule

 - Combine the pomegranate juice, pomegranate vodka, lime juice and ginger beer in a cocktail shaker.

 - Pour over ice.